The Amazing Race Philippines 1: Casting

 Auditions were held from March 5, 2012 to April 27, 2012 (extended from April 2, 2012).
 Applicants had to be at least 21 years old, a Filipino citizen or a permanent resident of the Philippines.
 Auditions were done via three methods: online, mail-in, and on-ground at TV5 Broadway Studio in Quezon City and at other various locations.

 Broadcasting

 Unlike its international counterparts, the show was broadcast as a weekday program airing 30 minutes per episode in 6 times a week, Monday through Saturday, compared to other versions of the show which airs 1 to 2 episodes per week.
 Also, a special marathon episode of the daily episodes per week aired on Sundays.

 On December 10, 2012, the show was preempted in order to give way for TV5's telethon to support the victims of Typhoon Bopha (local name: Pablo).

 Cast

 On October 19, 2012, the contestants were revealed.
-The cast includes celebrity best friends CJ Jaravata and LJ Moreno, beauty queen Danielle "Dani" Castaño and football player brothers Anton and Armand del Rosario.
-Jervi Li of Team Amigas (with Saida Diola) was the first transgender contestant to compete on any series of The Amazing Race.
+The cast includes celebrity best friends CJ Jaravata and LJ Moreno, beauty queen Danielle "Dani" Castaño, who represented the Philippines in Miss World 2008, and football player brothers Anton and Armand del Rosario.
+Jervi Lisaba was the first transgender contestant to compete on any series of The Amazing Race.